mnani87/clarity/README.md

 1. Introduction

-Clarity Notes is a minimalist text editor designed to provide essential word processing features within a clean and straightforward interface.
+Clarity Editor is a minimalist text editor designed to provide essential word processing features within a clean and straightforward interface.
 It's ideal for users who need a lightweight application for creating and editing formatted documents without the complexity of full-featured word processors.
 2. Features
 Text Formatting